NeilSi57/Assessment-Task-3/# Identying and Defining.md

 ## Core Gameplay and Simulation Mechanics
 There will be, movement keys which are W,A,S,D, and arrow keys which will be used for traveling forward, backward, left, and right.
 Space bar for jumping, and doubling taping W for a speed boost, There's also a button to open your inventory which is E and R to drop items from it.
 Clicking your mouse and cursor will be used for various purposes like grabbing and moving items, interacting with NPC's, and more.
 ## Scoring and feedback
-There will be 2 main scoring systems' one is XP which you can get from logging in, discovering new places, and interacting with new objects.
+There will be 2 main scoring systems one is XP which you can get from logging in, discovering new places, and interacting with new objects.
 ## Level Progression or Simulation Stages
 There will be multiple locations and bosses in every one of them and the only way to complete the level is to beat the boss you can't fight the boss until you complete quests
 ## Saving and Loading Data